esm7/obsidian-map-view/README.md

 -   A heading/block -- then all the markers in the source file are linked to:
     -   The front-matter marker of the destination file, if any.
     -   Only inline locations in the referenced heading/block.

-You can also set up the _depth_ for which a link is shown.
-Depth 1 means a direct link -- an edge is shown on the map if the source is linked to the destination exactly as stated above.
-Depth 2 means that the source is linked to the destination in a _path of up to 2 hops_, meaning there can be an intermediate file that links them, and so on.

 Finally, you can configure the color used for the edges on the map using any valid [HTML color name](https://www.w3schools.com/tags/ref_colornames.asp) or a hex value like `#faebd7`.